vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - Setup a network with 7 Tendermint validators, self-delegate to them (set the parameter `network.validators.tendermint.number` to 5, set the `network.validators.ersatz.multipleOfTendermintValidators` parameter to 0 so there are no ersatz validators allowed).
 - Decrease the number of tendermint validators to 5.
-- Verify that in each of the following two epochs, the validator with the lowest score is demoted to Ersatzvalidator and an Ersatzvalidator is demoted to pending
+- Verify that in each of the following two epochs, the validator with the lowest score is demoted to Ersatz validator and an Ersatz validator is demoted to pending

-1. Number of Ersatzvalidators increased (<a name="0069-VCBS-058" href="#0069-VCBS-058">0069-VCBS-058</a>):
+1. Number of Ersatz validators increased (<a name="0069-VCBS-058" href="#0069-VCBS-058">0069-VCBS-058</a>):

-- Setup a network with 6 Tendermint validators, 3 ErsatzValidators (network.validators.ersatz.multipleOfTendermintValidators = 0.5), and 4 pending validators
+- Setup a network with 6 Tendermint validators, 3 Ersatz Validators (`network.validators.ersatz.multipleOfTendermintValidators` = 0.5), and 4 pending validators
-- Change the parameter network.validators.ersatz.multipleOfTendermintValidators to 0.9
+- Change the parameter `network.validators.ersatz.multipleOfTendermintValidators` to 0.9
-- Verify that in the following two epochs, in each epoch the ErsatzValidator with the highest score is promoted to Validator
+- Verify that in the following two epochs, in each epoch the Ersatz Validator with the highest score is promoted to Validator
-- Verify that the third Ersatzvalidator is not promoted in the third epoch
+- Verify that the third Ersatz validator is not promoted in the third epoch

-1. Number of Ersatzvalidators decreased (<a name="0069-VCBS-054" href="#0069-VCBS-054">0069-VCBS-054</a>):
+1. Number of Ersatz validators decreased (<a name="0069-VCBS-054" href="#0069-VCBS-054">0069-VCBS-054</a>):

-- Setup a network with 6 Tendermint validators, 3 ErsatzValidators (network.validators.ersatz.multipleOfTendermintValidators = 0.5)
+- Setup a network with 6 Tendermint validators, 3 Ersatz Validators (`network.validators.ersatz.multipleOfTendermintValidators` = 0.5)
-- Change the parameter network.validators.ersatz.multipleOfTendermintValidators to 0.1
+- Change the parameter `network.validators.ersatz.multipleOfTendermintValidators` to 0.1
-- Verify that in the following to epochs, in each epoch the ErsatzValidator with the lowest score is demoted to pending
+- Verify that in the following to epochs, in each epoch the Ersatz Validator with the lowest score is demoted to pending
-- Verify that the third Ersatzvalidator is not promoted in the third epoch
+- Verify that the third Ersatz validator is not promoted in the third epoch

-1. Number of Ersatzvalidators Erratic (<a name="0069-VCBS-055" href="#0069-VCBS-055">0069-VCBS-055</a>):
+1. Number of Ersatz validators Erratic (<a name="0069-VCBS-055" href="#0069-VCBS-055">0069-VCBS-055</a>):

-- Setup a network with 6 Tendermint validators, 3 ErsatzValidators (network.validators.ersatz.multipleOfTendermintValidators = 0.5), and 4 pending validators
+- Setup a network with 6 Tendermint validators, 3 Ersatz Validators (`network.validators.ersatz.multipleOfTendermintValidators` = 0.5), and 4 pending validators
-- Change the parameter network.validators.ersatz.multipleOfTendermintValidators to 0.9
+- Change the parameter `network.validators.ersatz.multipleOfTendermintValidators` to 0.9
-- In the next epoch, change network.validators.ersatz.multipleOfTendermintValidators to 0.1
+- In the next epoch, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.1
-- Two epochs lated, change network.validators.ersatz.multipleOfTendermintValidators to 0.5
+- Two epochs lated, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.5
-- Verify that in the following four epochs, first a pending validator is promoted, then two pending validators are demoted, then one is promoted agian (eith the highest/losest scores respectively)
+- Verify that in the following four epochs, first a pending validator is promoted, then two pending validators are demoted, then one is promoted again (with the highest/lowest scores respectively)
-- Verify that in the fifth epoch, no demotions/promotions happen and the number of Ertsatzvalidators stays at 3
+- Verify that in the fifth epoch, no demotions/promotions happen and the number of Ertsatz validators stays at 3

-1. Number of ErsatzValidators oddly defined (<a name="0069-VCBS-056" href="#0069-VCBS-056">0069-VCBS-056</a>):
+1. Number of Ersatz Validators oddly defined (<a name="0069-VCBS-056" href="#0069-VCBS-056">0069-VCBS-056</a>):

 - Set the factor to 0.00000000000000000000000000000000000000001
-- Verify that all Validators round it the same way, and that there are no Ersatzvalidators
+- Verify that all Validators round it the same way, and that there are no Ersatz validators
 - Set the factor to 3.00000000000000000000000000000000000000001 and run the network with just one tendermint (consensus) validator.
-- Verify that all Validators round it the same way, and that there are three Ersatzvalidators
+- Verify that all Validators round it the same way, and that there are three Ersatz validators

-1. Change network.validators.ersatz.rewardFactor (<a name="0069-VCBS-057" href="#0069-VCBS-057">0069-VCBS-057</a>):
+1. Change `network.validators.ersatz.rewardFactor` (<a name="0069-VCBS-057" href="#0069-VCBS-057">0069-VCBS-057</a>):

-- Setup a network with 5 Tendermint validators, 3 ErsatzValidators,  network.validators.ersatz.rewardfactor = 0
+- Setup a network with 5 Tendermint validators, 3 Ersatz Validators,  `network.validators.ersatz.rewardfactor` = 0
-- Verify that at the end of the Epoch, the ErsatzValidators get no reward
+- Verify that at the end of the Epoch, the Ersatz Validators get no reward
-- Increase the rewardFactor to 0.5
+- Increase the `rewardFactor` to 0.5
-- Verify that at the end of ther Epoch, the Ersatzvarlidators get half the reward that the validators get (in total)
+- Verify that at the end of the Epoch, the Ersatz validators get half the reward that the validators get (in total)
-- Decrease the rewardFactor to 0.4
+- Decrease the `rewardFactor` to 0.4
-- Verify that at the end of ther Epoch, the Ersatzvarlidators get 40% of thethe reward that the validators get (in total)
+- Verify that at the end of the Epoch, the Ersatz validators get 40% of the reward that the validators get (in total)
-- Set the rewardFactor to 0.32832979375934745648654893643856748734895749785943759843759437549837534987593483498
+- Set the `rewardFactor` to 0.32832979375934745648654893643856748734895749785943759843759437549837534987593483498
-- Verify that all validators round the value of reward for the Ersatzvalidators to the same value.
+- Verify that all validators round the value of reward for the Ersatz validators to the same value.

 ### Announce Node